deficollective/defiscan/src/content/protocols/possum-portals-v2/arbitrum.md

     ],
     [
-      { text: "Dependency with a High centralization score without mitigation", status: "unfixed" }, { text: "No Frontend backup or self-hosting option exists", status: "unfixed" }, ],
+      { text: "Dependency with a High centralization score without mitigation", status: "unfixed" }, { text: "Upgrades with potential of “loss of funds” not protected with Exit Window >= 7 days OR a sufficient Security Council", status: "unfixed" }, { text: "No Frontend backup or self-hosting option exists", status: "unfixed" }, ],
     [